 Hospital Authority commences influenza vaccination programme

-Public hospitals and out-patient clinics of the Hospital Authority (HA) will start providing seasonal influenza and pneumococcal vaccinations in phases to eligible persons on the coming Thursday (October 22) to dovetail with the Government Vaccination Programme (GVP) for 2020/21.
+Public hospitals and out-patient clinics of the Hospital Authority (HA) will start providing seasonal influenza vaccination in phases to eligible persons from tomorrow (October 6) to dovetail with the Government Vaccination Programme 2022/23.

-The seasonal influenza vaccination programme this year will be carried out in two phases.
-In the first phase, the HA will provide influenza vaccination to eligible patients of public hospitals and out-patient clinics (see attachment for details).
-The second phase will commence on November 2 to cover community elders aged 65 or above.
+The seasonal influenza vaccination programme this year will be carried out in three phases.
+In the first phase, the HA will provide influenza vaccination to eligible patients of public hospitals and out-patient clinics (see Annex 1).
+Eligible patients may visit the public hospitals and specialist out-patient clinics (SOPCs) and general out-patient clinics (GOPCs) under the HA for seasonal influenza vaccination.

-Eligible patients with regular follow-up at Specialist Out-patient Clinics (SOPCs) or General Out-patient Clinics (GOPCs) are advised to receive vaccination at the time of their scheduled follow-up appointments within the vaccination period.
-Patients whose follow-up appointment dates fall outside the vaccination period could visit or call the respective clinics for necessary arrangements.
+Eligible patients with regular follow-up at SOPCs and GOPCs are advised to receive vaccination at the time of their scheduled follow-up appointments after the commencement of the programme.
+Patients whose follow-up appointment dates fall outside the vaccination period can visit or contact the respective clinics for necessary arrangements.

-The HA spokesperson stressed that both the seasonal and pneumococcal vaccines are safe.
-Protection from seasonal influenza vaccination will develop in about two to four weeks after inoculation and last for at least six months.
-It is usually well tolerated apart from occasional soreness at the injection site.
-Some people may have fever, muscle and joint pains, and tiredness after vaccination.
-The signs will usually subside in one to two days.
-As for the pneumococcal vaccine, protection will be generated in two to three weeks after inoculation.
-Anyone having influenza symptoms, fever or severe illness should defer the vaccination until they have recovered.
+The seasonal vaccines and COVID-19 vaccines are safe and reliable.
+Protection through seasonal influenza vaccination will develop in about two to four weeks after inoculation and last for at least six months.
+It is usually well tolerated apart from occasional soreness or swelling at the injection site.
+Some people may have fever, muscle and joint pain, and tiredness after vaccination.
+The signs will usually subside in one or two days.
+Anyone with influenza symptoms, fever or severe illness should defer vaccination until they have recovered.